lexin-chen/cpp_projects/README.md

 4. Store the answers to the questions as an integer variable.
 5. Store points for each house as an integer variable.
 6. Print the first question and store the user's answer.
+7. Assign points to each house based on the user's answer.
-7. If the user answers 1, add 1 point to Gryffindor.
-If the user answers 2, add 1 point to Hufflepuff.
-If the user answers 3, add 1 point to Ravenclaw.
-If the user answers 4, add 1 point to Slytherin.
-If the user answers anything else, print an invalid answer message.
+    - If the user answers 1, add 1 point to Gryffindor.
+    - If the user answers 2, add 1 point to Hufflepuff.
+    - If the user answers 3, add 1 point to Ravenclaw.
+    - If the user answers 4, add 1 point to Slytherin.
+    - If the user answers anything else, print an invalid answer message.
 8. Repeat steps 6 and 7 for the remaining questions.
 9. Store the houses and their points in a list of integer.
 10. Find the index of the maximum value in the list of points.